Symptoms and Finding Relief

 - Do not sip on sugary beverages or suck on sugared candies or mints.
 Also avoid the sugar free sweetener sorbitol.

-The good news is that we can manage many patients with changes to their lifestyle and habits.
-At your visit to our office we will provide you with an extensive handout with recommendations to help alleviate some of your symptoms and give you suggestions to modify your daily routine.
+The good news is that we can manage many patients’ dry mouth with changes to their lifestyle and habits.
+At your visit we will provide you with an extensive handout of recommendations to help alleviate some of your symptoms and give you suggestions to modify your daily routine.